How Chadwin solves the data bottleneck for investment agents

 Agents do their best work when the data they need is already in the workspace.
 They can search it, inspect schemas, write scripts, query locally, and iterate without waiting on a remote service after every small decision.

-The files are compact, shaped for local querying, and shipped with schemas that explain how the data is organized.
+The responses are compact, shaped for programmatic querying, and backed by source filing evidence.
 This reduces time spent discovering response formats and lets the agent move directly into analysis.

 The API still matters

-That is the model we are building toward: local data for research, API calls for source evidence.
+That is the model we are building toward: structured endpoints for application workflows, plus source filing access when exact evidence is needed.